Unix shell: Bourne shell

-The POSIX standard specifies its standard shell as a strict subset of the Korn shell, an enhanced version of the Bourne shell.
+The POSIX standard specifies its standard shell as a strict subset of the Korn shell.
 From a user's perspective the Bourne shell was immediately recognized when active by its characteristic default command line prompt character, the dollar sign ($).

 C shell

 The C shell, csh, was modeled on the C programming language, including the control structures and the expression grammar.
 It was written by Bill Joy as a graduate student at University of California, Berkeley, and was widely distributed with BSD Unix.

 The C shell also introduced many features for interactive work, including the history and editing mechanisms, aliases, directory stacks, tilde notation, cdpath, job control and path hashing.
 On many systems, csh may be a symbolic link or hard link to TENEX C shell (tcsh), an improved version of Joy's original version.
 Although the interactive features of csh have been copied to most other shells, the language structure has not been widely copied.
 The only work-alike is Hamilton C shell, written by Nicole Hamilton, first distributed on OS/2 in 1988 and on Windows since 1992.